Table of Contents

 Keep the last updated row

-Let's start from a file where we store customers informations.
+Let's start from a file storing customer information.

 How do you keep only the last updated row?